CU-DBMI/wall-of-software/README.md

 ## Images

-Images should meet the following standards:
+Images must meet the following standards:

 - Unique, visually appealing logo or other graphical representation of your software/group.
 - Not up-scaled, stretched, or otherwise blurry/noisy/distorted/etc.